 Halifax will distribute educational messages each Spring (March/April) highlighting proper use and disposal of grass clippings and proper use of slow-release and phosphorus-free fertilizers.
-Messages will be distributed via the Town of Halifax Facebook page, Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.
+Messages will be distributed via the popular Halifax Facebook pages, the Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.